ekinertac/vscode-live-themes/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## TODO

+- [ ] Implement search functionality
+- [ ] Research for theme installation
+- Any other brilliant ideas?

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.